Mythical-Atlas/tech-fest-template/README.md

 If you're using this after 2021 (the year I graduate), you can probably contact me at ben@robertcorrell.com if you need help.
 I'll be impressed if this template lasts that long, though.

+# Stuff you should know BEFORE Tech Fest

+- basic java syntax
+- loops
+- arrays

+If you're reading this on the bus ride to Tech Fest and you don't already know how to do these things, you're pretty much screwed.

+# How to use this template

+Put all of your custom code in the loader.java file.
+I would reccomend using the functions in Simple.java for ease of use, but the more technical (but also more